BestAPI/bestapi.github.io/pages/contribute.md

 ---
-title: How to Contribute
+title: How You Can Contribute to BestAPI
 layout: page
 permalink: /contribute/
 ---

-# Contributing to BestAPI

 BestAPI is a community-driven project, and we welcome contributions from everyone.
 This page explains how you can contribute to the project.